jingconan/SADIT/README.md

 Licensing
 =============
-Please see the file called LICENSE.
+Please see the file called `LICENSE`.

 Authors
 =============